heroLFG/hugo-herolfg-site/content/posts/notes.md

 series = []
 +++

+### 09/15/2011

+Wresting With God

+Young Chris ends up being locked in a prison because of his use of illegal plants.

+Old Chis is playing flag football as a quarterback, and a snobby reporter is telling him that football is a waste of time.
+Chris is explaining that he lives in the community and spends his money in the community.
+He gives back to the community.

+Younger Chris finally straightens up his act when a family member begins to visit him in prison as much as possible.
+It's almost like she is there with him as a cell mate in prison.
+She discourages him from trying to escape when he gets the chance to escape.

+Old Chris falls in love with a single mother of a young girl.
+He tries his best to help take care of the young girl when the mother is struggling in life.
+There is a funny scene where Chris has been keeping an eye on the young girl and is returning her to her mother.
+The young girl explains how Chris had treated her which is both kind and funny and concerning to the mother.
+It substory had something to do with sleeping next to the freezer.

+One year later, old Chris is now a single father.
+He had married the single mother he loved, and she had died.
+Chris is sad.
+But the young girl and his responsibility is a light in the darkness.

+Before Chris' wife dies, they live in something like a trailer park.
+And the neighbors manage to taunt Chris into throwing football  They pick on him because he can't throw a screen pass.
+The ball rolls to Chris' young daughter who picks it up and flings it back to Chris.
+By watching his daughter, he learns to throw the screen pass.

+Chris, his wife, and his daughter want to go to the fair to do a football throwing competition.
+A man in a truck with a trailer of cows is in the background.
+Chris and his family are having some trouble getting to the fair.
+Chris jokingly mentions to his wife, "Maybe God will give us a ride.
+And while he's at it, maybe God will get us some chicken too, I'm hungry!"
+The truck with the trailer of cows disconnects from the cows, moves and connects to a trailer of chickens, and the driver invites Chris and his family if they want a ride to the fair.

+more notes:
+- (Christophoros) meaning "bearing Christ"

 ### 09/11/2021

 I came across a [CIA document](https://drive.google.com/file/d/1-EPqRNBeUGJ2mqdPPqxmSGzoPiy5CS3i/view?usp=sharing) where a handler interacted with a psychic who tried to visit a different time and space.
 I had never considered that the worlds I visit are in a different point in time within our reality and that people I meet there may perceive me as some kind of hallucination.
 I had never considered that the entities I meet might be from our future.